natereid72/PKS-Ninja-Lab-Patch/README.md

     - Restrict platform deployment to Ops Man 2.3.0 and PKS 1.2.0 (~/nsx-t-ci-pipeline/pipelines/pks-params.yml)
     - Create .bak of original files in same directory

+### Notes:

+The script will create a .bak of each file before it is updated.
+Running the script again will reset original state before applying the patch again.
+If you make other changes to the affected files post-run and then rerun, your changes will be lost.

 ### Directions:

 - Execute **`source cc-p1.sh`** at the command line on cli-vm